-Although New Zealand is one of the easiest countries to travel to, we realise that contemplating a long haul trip to the other side of the world can be daunting, so we’ve put together some essential information that you will need to know before you head off on your holiday.
+Although New Zealand is one of the easiest countries to travel to, contemplating a long haul trip to the other side of the world can be daunting.
+Here are a few key points that you need to know before you plan your trip, including Visa information.

-New Zealand also has 14 National Parks that showcase more than 30,000 square kilometres of wonderful nature and breathtaking scenery.
+New Zealand also has 14 National Parks that showcase more than 30,000 square kilometres of unique nature and breath-taking scenery.

 New Zealand is 12 hours ahead of GMT (Greenwich Mean Time), making it one of the first countries in the world to welcome in each new day.